riccardotommasini/kafka-training/src/main/java/exercise10/Readme.md

-# Exercize9 mvn package to generate the avro sources

-need to run schema registry and rest api

-with their properties
+# Exercize 8: manage offset outside kafka

+save the offset on file and retrieve it